EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Governance-and-compliance.md

     ![Access Denied - Due to organizational policies you can't access this resource][figure 10] *figure 10: Due to organizational policies you can't access this resource.*

     You cannot override the policy in OneDrive or SharePoint.
-If you want to try the override functionality, try to send the workbook with the lesser passport numbers in Outlook to an external reciepient.
+If you want to try the override functionality, try to send the workbook with the lesser passport numbers in Outlook to an external recipient.

 ## Exercise 6: Validate information protection and retention labels